Who we are & what we do

 At the last local elections held on Thursday 6th May 2021 five Councillors were elected unopposed with 2 of the 7 seats not filled.

 Councillor Frankie Gilkes was nominated Chair for 2021 & 2022

 Councillor Jodie Johnson was nominated Vice Chair for 2021 & 2022

 Councillors Christy Nolan & Shayne Major retain their long standing positions

 Councillor Phil Lord was Co-Opted onto the Parish Council in 2021

 Councillors David Kutas & Dominique Owen were Co-Opted onto the Parish Council in 2022

-However, individuals wishing to take on take on an interesting varied and responsible role supporting Rothersthorpe Parish Council in ongoing village initiatives are invited to contact the Clerk for further information.
+Individuals wishing to take on take on the challenge of a Parish Councillor, or would like to support Rothersthorpe parish Council in rewarding community led activities and working groups are invited to contact the Clerk for further information.

 All current councillors are 18 years of age and satisfy certain electoral qualifications.
 Before taking their seat, all members sign a Declaration of Acceptance of Office.
 They then have 18 days to complete a Register of Interests which is submitted to the Returning Officer at West Northamptonshire Council and published on the website.